Deadly Innocent Misinterpretation #29: The Fed neither ‘has’ nor ‘doesn’t have’ dollars.

 “Japan has been a gem for demonstrating the neo-liberal myths about government deficits, debt and central bank debt purchases, inflation and bond yields.
 Japan is a living laboratory that should give you confidence that MMT is a much more robust explanation of what happens in a monetary economy where the government is sovereign (issues its own currency) than the mainstream economics approach.”—Bill Mitchell, ‘Our poster child keeps exposing the myths’, September 9, 2014

-That’s wrong professor.
 Just like America’s QE was NOT a ‘sideshow’, Japan’s QE is NOT a ‘sideshow’.
-Perhaps MMTers should stop listening to the pillow talk and pick up a copy of ‘The Only Game in Town’ by Mohamed El-Erian, which correctly posited that if fiscal policymakers choose to ‘sequester’ (read: cower in foxholes and let others do the fighting against the enemy forces of deflation) then the central bank’s monetary policy—like QE—is the POLICY OF LAST RESORT.
+Perhaps MMTers should stop listening to the anti-Fed rhetoric (yet another ill-advised gambit by the MMT community today) and pick up a copy of ‘The Only Game in Town’ by Mohamed El-Erian, which correctly posited that if fiscal policymakers choose to ‘sequester’ (read: cower in foxholes and let others do the fighting against the enemy forces of deflation) then the central bank’s monetary policy—like QE—is the POLICY OF LAST RESORT.

-Instead, Japan keeps losing steam.
+Meanwhile, Japan keeps slipping away.
 Japan’s GDP last year ($5.17T) was less than it was in 1995 ($5.45T).
 Japan was passed as the world’s second-largest economy by China in 2010 and today China keeps passing Japan in other ways (larger UN contributor, larger importer of natural gas, etc).
 Keystrokes (the BOJ buying bonds / the BOJ buying stock funds / the BOJ keeping short-term rates negative and the 10yr rate at zero percent with ‘curve control’) is not enough to get Japan back on track.
-Instead of more keystrokes, Japan needs creative pen strokes (simple adjustments to immigration laws / labor laws / corporate laws, etc).
-Until then, as Steve Keen writes in his 2017 book titled ‘Can We Avoid Another Financial Crisis?’, “Japan now features in popular culture as a cautionary tale about fading stars rather than rising suns”.
+Instead of more money creation (keystrokes), Japan just needs creative legislation (pen strokes) —like simple adjustments to immigration laws / labor laws / corporate laws, etc).
+Until then, as Steve Keen writes in his 2017 book titled ‘Can We Avoid Another Financial Crisis?’, “Japan now features in popular culture as a cautionary tale about fading stars rather than rising suns.”

-Rather than being a fake MMT poster child, Japan is a pure MMT case study of why, from the very start of economic troubles, PEN STROKES, not more keystrokes, are the needed solutions to grow an economy.
+Agreed…and Japan is also the ‘perfect case’ why, from the very start of economic troubles, PEN STROKES, not more keystrokes, make much better solutions to grow an economy.